 - Go to the Media page (also linked under Electronic Resources).
 It lists major collections of streaming video that MSU Libraries has licensed for educational use.
 If you are new to streaming video, a good place to start is Academic Video Online, Kanopy, Film Platform, and Films on Demand.
 MSU also now has access to the "top 1000" titles from Swank Motion Pictures, as well.

 - Check the MSU Library catalog.
 Much streaming videos purchased for the MSUL are cataloged, though you will find an overabundance of DVDs because of the Rovi collection.
 You can identify an online/streaming video because it will in the catalog record two things: "MSU Online Resource" and under Description "Streaming Video File."

 - If you do not find the streaming content you are looking for it may be possible to obtain a that film otherwise.
 Please talk to the subject librarian who is the liaison to your department, or contact someone about course reserves in the DMC.

 Request a Title for Classroom Use

 Public Performance Rights for Streaming

 It is often asked which major vendors can be streamed for a "public" performance (where non-MSU entities are invited, while hosting an on-campus event).
-The following vendor's films come with public performance rights: Kanopy, Films on Demand, Alexander Street Press.
-The following vendor's film *do not* come with public performance rights (and therefore must be sought and payed for per individual screening): Swank Motion Pictures and Film Platform.
+The following vendor's films come with public performance rights: Films on Demand, Alexander Street Press, and *some* of Kanopy (someone from the Library would have to check on a case by case basis).
+The following vendor's film *do not* come with public performance rights (and therefore must be sought and payed for per individual screening): Kanopy (some), Swank Motion Pictures, and Film Platform.
 All major streaming distributors for which MSU Libraries supplies access are on the Library's Media page: http://libguides.lib.msu.edu/eresources/media